rabbitprincess/ornn/README.md

 ## ornn: Object Relation No Need

-Generate database interaction code from schema and sql
+Ornn is a tool that generates database-using code from schema and sql

 built in atlas ( https://github.com/ariga/atlas )